 Each father/child team provides their own meals.
 Some choose simple, easy to prepare meals, while other teams practice some very creative outdoor cooking!
 Saturday night often includes a group campfire grill, giving anyone the opportunity to bring food to grill over a fire.
 Regardless, meal preparation, eating, and cleaning have to be completed within the scheduled time.

 Enjoy unplugging – no cellphone or electronics are used during campout.
 Mentor photographers are designated on each campout to take pictures.
 Reasonable exceptions can be discussed with camp director.

 What if I can’t make a campout?

-Cancellations must be made 14 days prior to event (campout) for full refund; 7 days prior to event for 50% refund; after 3 days prior to event, NO refund.
-Payments may be forwarded to another event up to 1 day prior to event.
+Cancellations must be made 14 days prior to event (campout) for full refund; 7 days prior to event for 50% refund; Monday prior to event, NO refund, but payments may be forwarded to another event up to 1 day prior to event.
 No refunds or transfer on the Friday of a campout.
 HATS does not cancel campouts for weather and we do not do refunds or transfers for weather cancellations.
 No Call, no show, no refund or forwarding of payment.